 In law school, Rachel served as President of the Student Bar Association.
 She was also a member of the Trial Advocacy Board and competed on the National Negotiation Team.
 Rachel was twice awarded the ALI-CLE award for scholarship and leadership, and she was nominated by Cumberland’s law faculty for inclusion in the 2015-2016 edition of Who’s Who Among Students in American Universities and Colleges.

 Rachel is admitted to practice in the states of Alabama and Tennessee, the United States District Court for the Northern, Middle, and Southern Districts of Alabama, and the United States Eleventh Circuit Court of Appeals.
 She is a member of the Alabama State Bar and the Birmingham Bar Association, where she enjoys being involved with the Young Lawyers and Women Lawyers sections.

 Notable Current Cases

-Rachel has served as co-counsel in trying three cases to defense verdicts.
-In 2018, she helped one client obtain: judgment as a matter of law on plaintiff’s claims for breach of contract, defamation and malicious prosecution; defense verdict on plaintiff’s claims for nuisance, trespass, assault, and battery; and $50,000 on defendant’s counterclaim for nuisance.
+Rachel has first-chaired bench trials and served as co-counsel in multiple jury trials to defense verdicts.
+She helped one client obtain: judgment as a matter of law on plaintiff’s claims for breach of contract, defamation and malicious prosecution; defense verdict on plaintiff’s claims for nuisance, trespass, assault, and battery; and a significant jury award on defendant’s counterclaim for nuisance.

-She has also defended and won appeals for clients to the Alabama Court of Civil Appeals, the Alabama Supreme Court, the Georgia Court of Appeals, and the Eleventh Circuit Court of Appeals.
+She has also had cases dismissed for clients on summary judgment and won appeals in the Alabama Court of Civil Appeals, the Alabama Supreme Court, the Georgia Court of Appeals, and the Eleventh Circuit Court of Appeals.

 Rachel loves music and being outside.
 She dabbles in songwriting with her sister, Sarah, and she is a covenant member of Christ Fellowship Church.